Before you start: do you actually want to self-host?

 docker run --rm hello-world

 You should see 'Hello from Docker!'.
-If you see a permission error, log out and back in to pick up the group membership change — newgrp docker fixes this for the current session but the persistent change requires a re-login.
+If you see a permission error, log out and back in — newgrp docker fixes it for the current session but the persistent change needs a re-login.

 Phase 3: Hermes Agent installation